asimwe1/rust_chatapp/site/guide/01-upgrading-from-0.4.md

 The new system deals with "profiles" where there were previously "environments".
 As opposed to environments, profiles:

-  * Can be arbitrarily named, and any number can exist.
+  * Can be arbitrarily named and any number can exist.
   * Match Rust profiles in naming: `debug` and `release` are the default profiles for the respective Rust compilation profile.
   * Are programmatically selectable and configurable.